fusion809/fusion809.github.io-old2/_drafts/IDE-TE/17-komodoedit.md

 ### Features
 Komodo Edit can have extra features added to it by use of plugins.

-### Obtaining It
-Komodo Edit is built from precompiled binaries on both Manjaro and Sabayon, when installed via the methods outlined below.

 ### Advantages (Pros)
 * Seems fairly feature-packed, something tells me that its feature set is likely similar to Atom.

 ### Disadvantages (Cons)
 * Komodo Edit is fairly heavy on SRU.
-* Not in the official repositories of any distribution I am aware of.
+* It is not in the official repositories of any distribution I am aware of.

 ### Ratings
 {% include_relative 17a-komodoedit-summary.html %}